8 Guidelines for Fighting Fair

 In James 4:1-2, James asks, What is causing the quarrels and fights among you?
 They come about because you want your own way, and fight for it deep inside yourselves.
 You lust for what you don’t have and are willing to kill (your marriage/relationship) to get it.
 You want what isn’t yours (control).

 When we don’t get what we want, we fight.
+(If you feel like you never get what you want in your marriage, read THIS.)

 We need to get to the heart level.